Missouri Department of Economic Development

 The Missouri Department of Economic Development (DED) is an agency of the government of Missouri.
 The department was made to support economic growth in Missouri and help local communities to grow and prosper.
 It is overseen by a department director appointed by the Missouri Governor and confirmed by the Missouri Senate.

-The department also oversees statewide programs that support small businesses and startups, including innovation initiatives such as the Missouri Technical Assistance (MOTA) Program created to expand entrepreneurial support services across the state.

 Organization

 The Department of Economic Development has several different divisions and agencies that work together to promote the economy of Missouri;